|

 This class represents access rights to connections via the "https"

 protocol.
-A HttpsProtocolPermission
+A HttpsProtocolPermission consists of a

 URI string but no actions list.